Sanibel Inshore Fishing Charters

 next-image

-Redfish: Also known as red drum, these copper-colored beauties are a staple of Fort Myers fishing.
-They've got a distinctive black spot on their tail, and when they're feeding, you can often see them "tailing" in shallow water.
-Reds put up a great fight, especially on light tackle.
+Redfish: Also known as red drum, these copper-colored beauties are a blast to catch.
+They've got a distinctive spot on their tail, and when they're feeding in the shallows, you can often see their tails sticking up out of the water.
+That's when sight-fishing gets really exciting.
+Reds are known for their strong runs, so be ready for some drag-screaming action.

 Why Anglers Keep Coming Back